The Big Impact of Small Projects: How Skilled Volunteers Can Impact Their Communities

 VARIETIES OF VOLUNTEERING

 The perception of “volunteers” often resembles people in matching shirts painting a fence or cleaning litter.
 While these aren't unimportant services, they barely scratch the surface of what volunteers can do.
-A billing specialist might be perfect to help an arts nonprofit determine which point of sale system would be best suited for photo 1-1them.
+A billing specialist might be perfect to help an arts nonprofit determine which point of sale system would be best suited for them.
 A graphic designer could help create a logo that captures a nonprofit’s mission.
 A landscape architect might be design a pollinator garden for children to explore.
 Certain specialized skills can do a lot to help address specific problems nonprofits face.

 (Pictured: MCR volunteering at Growing Joy, August 2023)